About the Program

 Speakers are available to talk on many topics specific to petroleum geology and the geosciences including Environmental Geology, Energy Mineral.
 Hydrogeology, Oil and Gas, Unconventional Resources, Climate Change, to name a few.

 The Program was developed in 1974 by AAPG’s academic and industrial advisory committees.
 More than 200 colleges and universities have participated in the program which continues to grow through the interest and efforts of AAPG and the geoscience industry.
+It is a joint program of the AAPG and the AAPG Foundation.

 The primary objective of the program is to provide a vehicle for better communication among students, faculty members, university administrators, and geosciences professionals.
 A forum such as the VG Program is an effective means of offering first-hand factual discussion on the current energy situation, the role of geology in society, new developments and resources, industrial aid to education, information of mutual concern to academia and industry and most importantly, careers in geosciences.
 This could include an array of geology fields.